-Swollen lymph node glands may become smaller on their own without any treatment.
-In some cases, the doctor may wish to simply monitor them without treatment.
+Swollen lymph nodes may become smaller on their own without any treatment.
+In some cases, the doctor may wish to monitor them without treatment.

-In the case of infections, you may be prescribed antibiotics or antiviral medications to eliminate the condition causing the swollen lymph nodes.
-Your doctor might also give you medications such as aspirin and ibuprofen to combat pain and inflammation.
+In the case of an infection, you may be prescribed antibiotics or antiviral medications to eliminate the condition responsible for the swollen lymph nodes.
+Your doctor might also recommend medications such as acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) to help relieve pain and reduce inflammation.

-Swollen lymph nodes caused by cancer may not shrink back to normal size until the cancer is treated.
-Cancer treatment may consist of removing the tumor or any affected lymph nodes.
-It may also consist of chemotherapy to shrink the tumor.
+Swollen lymph nodes caused by cancer may not shrink back to their usual size until the cancer is treated.
+Cancer treatment may involve removing the tumor or any affected lymph nodes.
+It may also involve chemotherapy to shrink the tumor.

 Your doctor will discuss which treatment option is best for you.

 The only way to prevent swollen lymph nodes is to prevent the conditions that may cause them.
 Some steps you can take are below: